Some Trump allies walk slowly, rock a wall, or snub Jan 6 committee - ExBulletin

 “I question the legitimacy of this investigation,” Stone said, after his December meeting with the House select committee, where investigators hoped to learn more about Stone’s activities at a rally on Jan.
 5, among other queries.
 “It’s witch hunt 3.0.”

-Stone has a history loaded with congressional inquiries.
-After his last appearance before lawmakers in 2017 during the Russia Inquiry, he was convicted of lying in Congress and witness tampering.
+Stone has a history of congressional investigations.
+After his last appearance before lawmakers in 2017, during the Russia Inquiry, he was convicted of lying in Congress and witness tampering.
 Trump later pardoned him.

 In this case, Stone was quick to point out to reporters that he was not at the United States Capitol on January 6 and insisted that he had not played any role in planning the events. violence.
 When he appeared at the rally a day earlier, however, he repeated baseless claims that the election was stolen and told attendees: “I will be with you tomorrow shoulder to shoulder.”

-“It’s not because I know Donald Trump – and I’ve known him for 40 years – just because I know a few guys who are members of the Proud Boys, just because I came into contact with members of the Oath Keepers that that does not mean that I have full legal responsibility for everything that happened on January 6th that I have no idea about and was not present for, “Stone said at an event. , according to a video posted to Facebook in September.
+“It’s not because I know Donald Trump – and I’ve known him for 40 years – just because I know a few guys who are members of the Proud Boys, just because I came into contact with members of the Oath Keepers that I have full legal responsibility for everything that happened on January 6 that I have no idea about and was not present for, ”Stone said at one event, according to a video posted on Facebook in September.

-Grant Smith, Stone’s attorney, said: “He engaged with the select committee and appeared as required. … Mr. Stone is not aware of any of the events which led to the unlawful acts which performed on Capitol Hill that day. “
+Grant Smith, Stone’s attorney, said: “He engaged with the select committee and appeared as required. … Mr. Stone is not aware of any of the events leading up to the unlawful acts that occurred on Capitol Hill that day.

 Stone, meanwhile, continued to profess his support for Trump.
-He appeared at an event in December in Mar-a-Lago, smiling widely in a photo posted by another guest on social media.
+He appeared at an event in Mar-a-Lago in December, smiling broadly in a photo posted by another guest on social media.

-In late November, Stone posted on his social media that he had had a “big conversation” with Trump.
+In late November, Stone posted on his social media that he had a “great conversation” with Trump.

 “Donald Trump is my first, second and third pick for 2024,” Stone wrote.